Young and Gay in Belgrade

 The Serbian capital of Belgrade recently held its first gay pride parade in four years.
 The previous march in 2010 was marred by bloody clashes between anti-pride rioters and police, leaving 150 people injured.

 Serbian nationalist groups amassed hundreds of their members ahead of the gay pride parade to protest LGBT rights and attempt to prevent the march.
-Fearing a repeat of the violence in 2010, several thousand anti-riot police and armoured vehicles mobilised on the streets of the city in anticipation of this year’s procession.
+Fearing a repeat of the violence in 2010, several thousand anti-riot police and armored vehicles mobilized on the streets of the city in anticipation of this year’s procession.

 Videos by VICE